Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 }
 ```

 The above example creates `Resource[IO, SecurityProvider[IO]]`.
-The Resource is a pattern allowing safe acquisition of some resource (keypair file in that case),
+The [Resource](https://typelevel.org/cats-effect/docs/std/resource) is a pattern allowing safe acquisition of some resource (the keypair file in this case),
-perform an action and release the resource.
+performance of an action, and then release the resource.
-[Here](https://typelevel.org/cats-effect/docs/std/resource) you can find how to use the Resource.

 Assuming the same path and passwords, loading the keypair can look like this: